ACB-prgm/SpanishDeck/README.md

 I would also highly reccomend using [SpanishDict](https://www.spanishdict.com/) in conjunction with this deck for practice and as an introduction to some of the concepts of Spanish.

+Finally, if you are interested, you can begin taking classes with my Spanish tutor from Guatemala via Skype by emailing her at this address: doriscitan@hotmail.com.
+PLEASE DO NOT ABUSE THIS ADDRESS.
+Her name is Doris.
+She is super nice and charges $10/hr at the time of writing this.

 ### My Preferred Settings
 I usually have 10 new cards/day, but this depends on your schedule.
 ![Untitled](https://user-images.githubusercontent.com/63984796/117141785-f0a7a280-ad7c-11eb-8f8b-c7716773d6ac.png)